 When there are multiple steps/paths in a process, these inefficiencies propagate exponentially and increase wait times dramatically.
 By automating processes, additional steps and approvals add minimal time to the process.

 More Accurate Data

-Workflow automation not only enforces a structure for requests by using standard forms, it reduces data re-entry.
+Workflow automation not only enforces a structure for requests by using standard forms, but it also reduces data re-entry.
 Every time data needs to be re-entered into another system, the risk of data inconsistency increases.
-By storing data in a system of record that simply moves it from person to person or system to system, the likelihood for errors to be made reduces.
+By storing data in a system of record that simply moves it from person to person or system to system, the likelihood of errors to be made reduces.

 Automate Your Workflow

 Integrify automates your department's workflow by standardizing tasks and processes with smart technology.